Vitek-Lab/MSstatsShiny/README.md

 -   FDR: The proportion of significant proteins that are false positives.

 Tune the parameters of FDR and power.
-What do you notice occurs to the curve if you increase power?
-What about decreasing power?
-What happens if you increase FDR?
-What about decreasing FDR?
+You will notice:

+- As you increase power, sample size needed will increase.
+- As you decrease FDR, sample size needed will increase.
+- As your desired fold change decreases, the sample size needed will increase.

 ![Step7A](https://github.com/Vitek-Lab/MSstatsShiny/blob/tutorial/man/figures/Step7A.png)